dmfbsh/dmfbsh.github.io/0documentation/1-09-Hills.md

 An SQLite database of the Hills in Shropshire is maintained.

-Information is maintained in two places:
+Source information is maintained in two places:

 - Trello - used to hold textual information about each Hill
 - Google Maps - used to hold the location of each Hill